Yvonne writes about and photographs the flora and fauna of Louisiana, sharing knowledge she learned through study and

-There are several beautiful deciduous azaleas (a type of rhododendron) that are native to Louisiana and other southern states.
+Several beautiful deciduous azaleas (a type of rhododendron) are native to Louisiana and other southern states.
 Unlike the Asian varieties, these azaleas are deciduous (they lose their leaves in winter), and they are cold-hardy to below freezing temperatures.
 They have fragrant flowers in shades of pink, white, yellow, orange, and red.
 The pink ones are often called honeysuckle azaleas, while the gold ones are called flame.
 Some cultivars have variegated leaves and/or flowers.

 Showy native azaleas deserve a place in the landscape.
-Hummingbirds, butterflies, and other pollinators are attracted to the colorful nectar-rich flowers, making them a good addition to a wildlife, moon, or sustainable garden.
+Hummingbirds, butterflies, and other pollinators are attracted to the colorful nectar-rich flowers, making them a good addition to wildlife or a sustainable garden.

 Honeysuckle Azalea - Rhododendron canescens

 Rhododendron canescens is also known as honeysuckle azalea and Piedmont azalea.
 This attractive deciduous shrub can grow to 8 feet and is a joy to behold in spring when the white to pink scented flowers cover the bare branches as the leaves unfold.
 Swallowtail butterflies and hummingbirds flock to the blossoms.

-There are many shades of pink and white available, and some experts think that Rhododendron canescens hybridizes freely in nature.
-In the wild, these azaleas are found growing in part-shade on high, well-drained ground along small streams and rivers all over Louisiana.
+Many shades of pink and white are available, and some experts think that Rhododendron canescens hybridize freely in nature.
+These azaleas are found growing in part-shade on the high, well-drained ground along small streams and rivers all over Louisiana in the wild.
 They prefer acid soil and bloom best when they receive some morning sun.
 The pale, fragrant flowers stand out in the landscape, making this shrub a showstopper.

 Flame Azalea - Rhododendron astrinum